 2030 | 15.1 million | 5.38 million |

-- There were around 1.22 million male students enrolled in post-baccalaureate courses in the year 2020.
+- Around 1.22 million male students were enrolled in post-baccalaureate courses in 2020.

 - 1.92 million female students enrolled in post-baccalaureate courses in the year 2020.